 Use this link to begin the multi-step process: https://ocsef.smapply.io/prog/ocsef_2021/

 All projects require initial screening.
 OCSEF is using SurveyMonkey Apply for our 2021 registration software.
-The first step, Initial Screening is now open to all Orange County students planning to do a research project, with the intent to enter the project in our 2021 Fair.
-Due to the nature of science and engineering research, the initial screening process is for YOUR SAFETY and PROTECTION. https://ocsef.smapply.io/prog/ocsef_2021/
+The first step, Initial Screening should be started by February 22 by all Orange County students planning to enter a project in our 2021 Fair.
+This allows time for students to complete all the steps of the registration process by the March 1 deadline.
+Due to the nature of science and engineering research, the initial screening process is for YOUR SAFETY and PROTECTION.
+Registration: https://ocsef.smapply.io/prog/ocsef_2021/

 If the student answers “no” to all 4 questions posed in the Initial Screening, the Registration System will request from the student a Signed Parent Affidavit and a signed Teacher Approval Form, both available as online forms.
 Once the parent and teacher online approval/signatures are completed, the student will be asked to “review” their application (making any necessary edits) and “submit”.

 Projects involving (1) humane treatment of live vertebrate animals, (2) hazards control (i.e. projects involving microbiology, vertebrate animal tissue, hazardous chemicals and hazardous equipment), (3) human subjects and/or (4) regulated research (at a lab facility) must follow proper state/federal safety regulations and submit a proposal, along with appropriate Certification Form(s), for additional pre-approval prior to the start of any research.
 After completing the Initial Screening, if the student answers “yes” to any/all of the 4 questions posed, the registration system will move students to the Pre-Approval Questionnaire which will require completion of appropriate certification forms.

 Please contact firstname.lastname@example.org for any additional questions.